AlpayAydinguler/LocalizationFileGenerator/README.md

 - 📁 Requires consistent project structure
 - 🔠 First-letter capitalization not preserved

+# Contributing Guide

+## Getting Started
+1. Fork the repository
+2. Create a feature branch
+3. Submit a PR with:
+   - Description of changes
+   - Related issue reference
+   - Test results

 ## License

 MIT License - See [LICENSE](LICENSE) for full text